sigmie/docs.sigmie.com/src/pages/docs/api/logs.md

 ---

+Debug your Sigmie Application using the API Logs.

+---

-Visiting the **API Logs** the in your Sigmie dashboard you, will find all the latest HTTP Requests made to your Sigmie Application.
+Visiting the **API Logs** in your Sigmie dashboard, you will find all the latest HTTP Requests made to your Sigmie Application.

+[IMG]

-Clickin on one of the Log entries you will see details about the HTTP Request made, as what that the request body sent and what was the returned response.
+Clicking on one of the Log entries, you will see details about the HTTP Request made, what the request body sent and what was the returned response.

 ## Request

-The available information are the **Request**
+The available informations are the **Request**

 - Method
 - Time